hynek/svcs-pyramid/README.md

 *svcs-pyramid* is written by [Hynek Schlawack](https://hynek.me/) and distributed under the terms of the [MIT](https://github.com/hynek/svcs-pyramid/blob/main/LICENSE) license.

-It started out as the `svcs.pyramid` module inside of [*svcs*](https://github.com/hynek/svcs) and has been extracted into its own packages.
+It started out as the `svcs.pyramid` module inside of [*svcs*](https://github.com/hynek/svcs) and has been extracted into its own package.

 The development is kindly supported by my employer [Variomedia AG](https://www.variomedia.de/) and all my fabulous [GitHub Sponsors](https://github.com/sponsors/hynek).